Updated by Ben Stegner on 12 July 2017.

 Windows 10 includes some long-awaited new shortcuts that make using the command prompt much more user-friendly.
 Instead of having to right click and choose Paste, you’ll finally be able to use CTRL shortcuts to edit text when on the command line.

-Before you try these, the How-To Geek explains how to enable the new shortcuts: right click on the title bar of a command prompt, choose Properties, and under the Experimental tab check the box next to Enable new CTRL key shortcuts.
+Before you try these, you must enable them.
+Right-click on the title bar of a command prompt, choose Properties, and under the Experimental tab check the box next to Enable new CTRL key shortcuts.

 - Just like other places in Windows, you can now use CTRL + C to copy text, CTRL + V to paste text, and CTRL + A to select everything on the console window.